Frequently Asked Questions: Diagnostic Imaging

 Will the tests hurt?

-Radiology and ultrasound procedures are noninvasive and there’s generally no pain from them.
+Radiology exams are noninvasive and there’s generally no pain from them.
 However, an injury, illness or condition may make the positioning required for the procedure uncomfortable.
-If the procedure is difficult for you, please inform the technologist.
-Our technologists are highly skilled and experienced, and can minimize any discomfort.
+If the you're uncomfortable, please tell the technologist.

 What about radiation exposure?

 UHS has a comprehensive radiation safety program to protect patients and staff from unwarranted radiation exposure.
-Services are provided in ways that ensure exposure is as low as reasonably achievable.
+Exams are conducted in ways that ensure exposure is as low as reasonably achievable.

 Why do you ask about pregnancy?